2-chairs/robocup2025/README.md

 - **Code/** *(Not started)* - Firmware and control software for the robot.
 - **Logo/** - Official team branding and design assets.

+## Credits
+In the grand tapestry of our design endeavor, we owe a debt of profound gratitude to the esteemed teams of Sentinels Robotics, ducc. & Dynamo, whose brilliant schematics and designs (and potentially code) have guided our efforts.

 ## License & Copyright

 © 2025 Team 2-Chairs.
 All rights reserved, except where otherwise stated.